ultravideo/uvgVPCCenc/README.md

 ```

 ### Test uvgVPCCenc
-To test the encoder, please use following commands:
+To test the encoder, please use following commands (after building Release):
 ```
-ctest --preset=Release
+ctest --preset=Release-local-quick-default
 ```

 This runs small tests and checks whether the resulting encoding behaves as expected by verifying the bitstream MD5.